enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Client -> Server**

 Requests an operation specified in the message `payload`.
-This message provides a unique ID field to connect future server messages to the operation started by this message.
+This message provides a unique ID field to connect published messages to the operation requested by this message.

-If there is already an active subscriber for a live operation (any operation that emits **multiple** results) matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
-Operations resolving to a **single** emitted result do not require reservations for additional future events - having this in mind, the server may not assert this rule for such cases.
+If there is already an active subscriber for a streaming operation matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
+The server may not assert this rule for operations returning a single result as they do not require reservations for additional future.

 ```typescript
 import { DocumentNode } from 'graphql';